First-Year Studies Collection

 Accruals and Additions

-Materials on Freshman Studies will continue to be collected and added to this collection by the University Archivist.
+Materials on First-Year Studies will continue to be collected and added to this collection by the University Archivist.

 Preliminary processing completed prior to 2005.
 Further processing and finding aid completed by Erin Dix, 2011.